hamnasul17/cli-number-guessing/README.md

 # cli-number-guessing
-This is a cli based number guessing game
+this is a simple cli based number guessing game